 “Since beginning our growth project four years ago, Alcon has invested nearly $600 million, created several hundred new jobs, expanded the size of our state-of the- art manufacturing facility by more than 70,000 square feet and added new production lines that leverage cutting-edge technology."

 Georgia’s chemical manufacturing industry is a constant in the state economy.
-Our growing manufacturing and construction industries keep the demand high for chemical products produced across the state.
 Chemical companies seeking to expand or locate in Georgia can rely on the state’s robust and growing manufacturing and construction industries.

 Why Georgia for Chemicals?